BoySun045/thesis-closed_loop/README.md

 - ✅ Visualize the 2D keypoins in heatmap image
 - ❌ Adding the depth & pointcloud via "/camera/aligned_depth_to_color/image_raw" topic from RealSense ROS Wrapper
+  - need to use ordered pointcloud, or get the 3D pose from depth image, currently trying the later one
 - ❌ Visualize stage_cost In Rviz
 - ❌ Change Table geometry to be identical with the real setup